 Q: While working on an H1 visa, what are the liabilities of my employer if I am terminated (laid off)?

-Q: My employer is unable to find a contract work for me at the client site, I have not been receiving pay stubs for the last 3 months and forced me to give a letter of leave of absence 3 months ago.
-Last week, I got a letter from my employer stating that I am given one month's time to look for another job.
+Q: My employer is unable to find contract work for me at the client site, I have not been receiving pay stubs for the last 3 months, and they forced me to give a letter of leave of absence 3 months ago.
+Last week, I got a letter from my employer stating that I am given one month’s time to look for another job.
 Am I out of status?

 A: H1 worker must be working for the petition employer and getting paid full salary as per mentioned in LCA to maintain H1 status.
-You have been out of status for last 3 months.
+You have been out of status for the last 3 months.

 Q: I was recently laid off.
 Someone told me that until USCIS revokes the petition, my employer is required to pay me salary.
 Is that correct?

 A: When your employer sends the notice to USCIS to revoke your petition, USCIS takes months to act on it.
 However, that does not mean that your employer is obligated to pay you until then.
-Your employer is required to pay only as long as there is an employment relationship, that is until you are terminated.
+Your employer is required to pay only as long as there is an employment relationship: that is, until you are terminated.
 Therefore, they have to only pay you until the last day of your work.
-Of course, if your company has any other policy such as notice period, severance pay etc, they may have to pay you for that.
+Of course, if your company has any other policy, such as notice period, severance pay, etc., they may have to pay you for that.

 Q: I came to the U.S. about 1 month back on an H1B visa.
 Due to the weak economy and current market conditions, this employer would like me to wait indefinitely before he can put me at a client site when he finds work for me.
-My present employer has not been paying my salary, therefore I do not have any pay stubs.
+My present employer has not been paying my salary; therefore, I do not have any pay stubs.
 Meanwhile, I applied for a position in other companies and received a job offer.
 Can I transfer my H1B visa from my current employer to the new employer?
 Also, do I need to go back to my home country to get a new H1B stamped for the new employer?

-A: By law, your current employer is required to pay your full salary (as mentioned on LCA) irrespective of whether he has any work for you.
+A: By law, your current employer is required to pay your full salary (as mentioned on LCA) irrespective of whether they have any work for you.
 You should write a letter to your employer demanding your salary.
 When your new employer files a petition for the H1 transfer, they should include the letter that you wrote to your current employer demanding your salary.
-This will maximize your chances that USCIS will allow you to change employers without leaving the U.S. If USCIS denies this request and grants your new H1 petition, you are not required to have a new H1 visa stamp.
+This will maximize your chances that USCIS will allow you to change employers without leaving the U.S. If USCIS grants your new H1 petition, you are not required to have a new H1 visa stamp.
 You can go out of the U.S. and come back to the U.S. with a valid H1 visa from your previous employer and original I-797 Notice of Action showing the approval to work for the new employer.

 Q: I was recently laid off.
 However, they provided me a good severance package, and as part of that, I will be receiving my regular pay stubs for another two months after stopping to work for them.
 Am I considered out of status during that period?